Talha-Rizwan/Talha-Rizwan/README.md

   -> Phone  : +92 3202449082

-  ->Also visit my web portfolio at : https://my-portfolio-kappa-one-28.vercel.app/
+  ->Feel free to also visit my web portfolio at : https://my-portfolio-kappa-one-28.vercel.app/